-To speed things up, I skip the traditional step of adding broth to the beef then reducing the broth, and I also skip baking the casserole for 30 minutes – I just broil it for a few minutes, so it’s ready fast – and it’s just as good.
+To speed things up, I skip the traditional step of adding broth to the beef then reducing the broth.
+And I also skip baking the casserole for 30 minutes.
+I just broil it for a few minutes, so it’s ready fast – and really, it’s just as good.

-Try to resist the temptation to make this shepherd’s pie recipe lighter or healthier by skimping on the butter or egg yolk for the mashed cauliflower.
+Try to resist the temptation to make this easy and healthy shepherd’s pie even lighter by skimping on the butter or egg yolk for the mashed cauliflower.
 Both add incredible flavor and creaminess.
-I’m sure it would be “fine” with just 2 tablespoons butter, but it wouldn’t be “great.”
-And why wouldn’t you want to eat something great? :)

-- 1 large cauliflower heads (1 lb. after trimming)
+- 1 large cauliflower head (1 lb. after trimming)

 - 1 medium onion, chopped (8oz)